fenago/ml-bootcamp/lab_deploy_models.md

 - Serving models with Flask

 In this chapter, we cover model deployment : the process of putting models to use.
 In particular, we see how to package a model inside a web service, so other services can use it.
-We also see how to deploy the web service to a production-ready environment.